Operation Big Switch: Operation Big Switch

 Operation Big Switch began on 5 August 1953.
 The UNC handed over 75,823 prisoners (70,183 North Koreans and 5,640 Chinese).
-The PVA/KPA repatriated 12,773 UNC POWs (7,862 South Koreans, 3,597 Americans, 945 British, 229 Turks, 40 Filipinos, 30 Canadians, 22 Colombians, 21 Australians, 12 French, 8 South Africans, 2 Greeks, 2 Dutch, and 1 prisoner each from Belgium, New Zealand, and Japan).
+The PVA/KPA repatriated 12,773 UNC POWs (7,862 South Koreans, 3,597 Americans, 945 British, 229 Turkish, 40 Filipinos, 30 Canadians, 22 Colombians, 21 Australians, 12 French, eight South Africans, two Greeks, two Dutch, and one prisoner each from Belgium, New Zealand, and Japan).

 On 23 September, 22,604 communist (comprising 7,900 North Koreans and 14,704 Chinese) soldiers, who declined repatriation were handed over to the NNRC.
 On 24 September, the PVA/KPA handed over more than 350 UNC non-repatriates, comprising 23 Americans and one Briton, along with 333 South Korean UN soldiers to the NNRC.

 Between 15 October and 23 December, the explanation period for non-repatriates took place.
 Large groups of the communist prisoners refused to listen to the PVA/KPA representatives at all.
 137 Chinese soldiers chose to return to China.
 Two Americans and eight South Koreans chose to return to the UNC.
-325 Koreans, 21 Americans, and 1 Briton voluntarily decided to stay with the communists.
+325 Koreans, 21 Americans, and one Briton voluntarily decided to stay with the communists.
 21,839 communist soldiers decided to remain in the West.
 In the early part of 1954, the Korean non-repatriates were released and the Chinese were shipped by plane and boat to Taiwan, except for some 86 who chose to go with the Custodian Force of India when they sailed for home.